lobs-core Β· Standalone Agent Runtime

 model tiers

-From free local Qwen to Claude Opus β€” auto-selected by task complexity.
-Cheapest model that handles the task always wins.
+From free local Qwen to Claude Opus, auto-selected by task complexity.
+The cheapest model that can handle the task wins.

 0

-lines of TypeScript
+lines of platform TypeScript

 24/7